Scrumpy: Etymology

 Various origins of the name scrumpy have been proposed.
 The Oxford English Dictionary, which finds the term first used in 1904, derives it from the noun scrump, meaning "something withered or dried up", not specifically apples.
 Other claimed derivations include a noun scrimp with the same meaning, derived from a verb scrump, meaning "to steal fruit".
-Neither of these meanings is attested in the Oxford English Dictionary, and the English Dialect Dictionary confirms the existence of the word scrump applied to "anything small or undersized", particularly apples, and notes a related word scrumpling for a small apple.
+Neither of these meanings is attested in the Oxford English Dictionary.
+The English Dialect Dictionary confirms the existence of the word scrump applied to "anything small or undersized", particularly apples, and notes a related word scrumpling for a small apple.
 It can be applied to basic homemade ciders as well as to commercially produced and marketed varieties.

 In 1997 a legal case on trademark law was fought in Ireland between Symonds and Showerings (Ireland), in which the defendant successfully argued that "scrumpy" was a part of the "commonage" of the language, being a generic term referring to rough dry farmhouse cider.